CLEARANCE TESTS AND MICTURITION

 | Control | Spinal reflex only (involuntary) | Cortical control (voluntary + reflex) |

-| External sphincter | No conscious control | Voluntary relaxation possible |
+| External Sphincter | No conscious control | Voluntary relaxation possible |

-| Can be inhibited consciously for limited time |
+| Inhibition of Reflex | Not possible | Can be inhibited consciously for a limited time |

-CLEARANCE TESTS
+PART 2: CLEARANCE TESTS

-The volume of plasma that is cleared of a substance in unit time is known as the clearance of that substance.
-GFR is precisely measured by inulin clearance, as inulin is neither secreted nor absorbed by the renal tubules.
-Using serum creatinine value, estimated GFR (eGFR) is also calculated in clinical settings.
+The Glomerular Filtration Rate (GFR) is precisely measured by inulin clearance, as inulin is neither secreted nor absorbed by the renal tubules.
+In clinical settings, estimated GFR (eGFR) is calculated using serum creatinine values, age, gender, and race.

 Serum Creatinine

-Creatinine is a waste product formed by muscles during wear and tear.
+Creatinine is a waste product formed by muscles during normal wear and tear.
 Creatinine levels vary with age, race, and body mass.

 - Normal: Women <1.2 mg/dL; Men <1.4 mg/dL